kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 is turned on.

-* If the admission plugin is turned on, the administrator may specify a default `StorageClass`.
+* If the admission plugin is turned on, the administrator may specify a default StorageClass.
 All PVCs that have no `storageClassName` can be bound only to PVs of that default.
-Specifying a default `StorageClass` is done by setting the annotation `storageclass.kubernetes.io/is-default-class` equal to `true` in a `StorageClass` object.
+Specifying a default StorageClass is done by setting the annotation `storageclass.kubernetes.io/is-default-class` equal to `true` in a StorageClass object.
 If the administrator does not specify a default, the cluster responds to PVC creation as if the admission plugin were turned off.
 If more than one default is specified, the admission plugin forbids the creation of all PVCs.
-* If the admission plugin is turned off, there is no notion of a default `StorageClass`.
+* If the admission plugin is turned off, there is no notion of a default StorageClass.
 All PVCs that have no `storageClassName` can be bound only to PVs that have no class.
 In this case, the PVCs that have no `storageClassName` are treated the same way as PVCs that have their `storageClassName` set to `""`.

 Depending on installation method, a default StorageClass may be deployed to a Kubernetes cluster by addon manager during installation.

-When a PVC specifies a `selector` in addition to requesting a `StorageClass`, the requirements are ANDed together: only a PV of the requested class and with the requested labels may be bound to the PVC.
+When a PVC specifies a `selector` in addition to requesting a StorageClass, the requirements are ANDed together: only a PV of the requested class and with the requested labels may be bound to the PVC.